PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-22 11:22:48
+Last updated: 2024-04-22 11:23:21
-Random Quote: Camping is just being homeless... without the change. - Summer Smith
+Random Quote: Ted: "Do you have a cold?"Barney: "I'm fine.
+My nose is just overflowing with awesome and I had to get some of it out." - Barney Stinson